Stir Fry Lamb with BBQ Sauce

 A lot of the dishes Chris and I eat at home have chilli in them both because of flavour but also because they help to warm us up.

-1 whole chilli, cut into thin slices
+- 1 whole chili cut into thin slices

-3 cloves garlic, chop finely
+- 3 cloves garlic chop finely

-2 tablespoon light soy sauce
+- 2 tbsp light soy sauce

-¼ teaspoon dark soy sauce
+- 1/4 tsp dark soy sauce

-1 teaspoon sugar
+- 1 tsp sugar

-1 teaspoon rice wine
+- 1 tsp rice wine

-½ teaspoon potato starch or corn flour
+- 1/2 tsp potato starch or corn flour

-1 tablespoon Chinese BBQ sauce
+- 1 tbsp Chinese bbq sauce

-- Marinade lamb with soy sauce, sugar and potato starch.
+- 1. Marinade lamb with soy sauce, sugar and potato starch.

-- Wash the water spinach and drain away the water.
+- 2. Wash the water spinach and drain away the water.
 Cut it into 3 cm long slices.

-- Heat a wok with 1 tablespoon of oil and stir fry the lamb first and add the garlic and chilli.
+- 3. Heat a wok with 1 tablespoon of oil and stir fry the lamb first and add the garlic and chilli.
 Stir fry it for 30 seconds and add the BBQ sauce.
 Stir-fry it for a couple minutes.

-- Add water spinach and use salt to season the whole dish.
+- 4. Add water spinach and use salt to season the whole dish.
 Stir-fry it until the water spinach is cooked.
 Stir in some potato starch water (just ¼ teaspoon potato starch or corn flour mix with 2 tablespoon water) and cook for another 30 second and it’s ready to serve.